 The Middletown Housing Site contains suitable habitat for 11 special-status wildlife species.
 These species were analyzed and found to have the potential to occur on the Guenoc Valley Site, with impacts determined to be potentially significant.
 Should these species occur, the Proposed Project has the potential to significantly impact these species on the Middletown Housing Site in a similar manner to the description of impacts above for the Guenoc Valley Site.
 This includes special-status bird nest disturbance or destruction, degradation of aquatic habitat through untreated runoff, removal of potential bat roosts, and sensory disturbance to special-status bats and birds from the use of artificial lighting.
 Therefore, mitigation measures presented above are suitable to mitigate for impacts to special-status wildlife on both the Guenoc Valley Site and Middletown Housing Site.
 This includes Mitigation Measures 3.4-1 and 3.4-2, Mitigation Measures 3.4-6 through 3.4-8, and Mitigation Measures 3.4-10 and 3.4-11.
-Mitigation Measures 3.9-1 and 3.9-2 presented in Section 3.9.5 and Mitigation Measure 3.10-2 presented in Section 3.10.5 would also be required.
-With incorporation of these mitigation measures, impacts to special-status wildlife on the Middletown Housing Site are less than significant.
+Mitigation Measures 3.9-1 and 3.9-2 presented in Section 3.9.5 and Mitigation Measures, impacts to special-status wildlife on the Middletown Housing Site are less than significant.